prolike/prolike.io/_gigs/dummy1.md

 ---
-title: GDPR
+title: Dummy
-date: March 15, 2017
+date: March 29, 2017
-status: Done
+status: To do
 ---

 A self-hosted open source system for secure exchange of files with clients and partners in a dropbox-like setup.
 Preventing GDPR compliant sensitive data to reach the unsecure email server.